deepchecks/deepchecks/README.md

 ![coverage](https://deepchecks-public.s3.eu-west-1.amazonaws.com/deepchecks/coverage.svg)
 ![pylint](https://deepchecks-public.s3.eu-west-1.amazonaws.com/deepchecks/pylint.svg)

-Deepchecks is a Python package for quickly and efficiently validating your machine learning models and data.
+Deepchecks is a Python package for comprehensively validating your machine learning models and data with minimal effort.
 This includes checks related to various types of issues, such as model performance, data integrity, distribution mismatches, and more.